andytudhope/living-blue-book/source/faith/centred.md

-I thought that fragrant garden was just for me, but now this river has revealed that it wasn't that situation I was imagining; it was imagining me, this make-believe mosaic of memory who has made his promise and will wait patiently to fulfill it,
+I thought that fragrant garden was just for me, but now this river has revealed that it wasn't the grail I was imagining; it was imagining me, this make-believe mosaic of memory who has made his promise and will wait patiently to fulfill it,